The Ministry of Industry and Trade proposes a “way out” for Vietnamese cassava exports

 The root of the issue lies in the product structure.
 Dried cassava chips and minimally processed cassava starch account for a large share of total export turnover.
 These products have low added value, face intense competition, and are highly vulnerable to price declines when supply exceeds demand.

-The absence of deeply processed, high-tech products has prevented cassava exports from achieving value commensurate with Vietnam’s production scale and potential.
+The absence of deeply processed, high-tech products has prevented Vietnamese cassava exports from achieving value commensurate with Vietnam’s production scale and potential.
 Moreover, exports remain seasonal and dependent on short-term demand and customs clearance conditions.
 Long-term contracts and stable linkages among production, processing, and consumption are still limited, undermining sustainability.

 At the same time, export market diversification has been identified as a key solution to reduce dependence on China.
 Besides maintaining traditional markets, efforts should be intensified to expand into promising destinations such as Malaysia and the Philippines, as well as other regional and global markets.
 Diversification would help spread risks, strengthen price negotiation capacity, and enhance overall export stability.